 When a law enforcement officer is suspicious of intoxication, they will most likely ask you to a take field sobriety tests.
 These can include:

 - Analyzing breath

 - Checking blood alcohol levels

 - Checking balance and coordination

 These tests are not foolproof.
 Sometimes, the weather conditions can make it difficult to see clearly or the road might be broken and cause you to lose your balance.
 These are all reasonable reasons for failing the test that has nothing to do with intoxication.

 There can also be cases where the officer or authority fails to appropriately interpret these tests.
 If the equipment used is not maintained properly or if the test results are read incorrectly, you can potentially have the case thrown out.

 Every American citizen is afforded the Miranda rights, which allows them liberties such as not saying anything to incriminate themselves and the right to an attorney.
 Upon an arrest, the officer must inform the detainee of their privileges.
 Failure to do so can result in a null case.

 DUIs can endanger your reputation and future aspirations.
 If convicted, you can face jail time and fines.
-At The Koffel Law Firm, our OVI defense attorneys are familiar with the courts in Columbus and know the officials who work there.
+At Koffel Brininger Nesbitt, our OVI defense attorneys are familiar with the courts in Columbus and know the officials who work there.
 We can help you fight your charges and potentially have your case dropped.
 Call today for a consultation and take the steps towards freedom.